snowdriftcoop/snowdrift/DATABASE-MANAGEMENT.md

 the running site that everything works as expected.

 Then, the new devDB.sql file may be committed and shared like other changes.

-### testDB.sql

-Older tests need some extra database setup. `sdb.hs` manages all of this using the file `dev/testDB.sql`.